What You Need to Know About Rosacea

 Rosacea is a common condition affecting many people with various skin types.
 However, this condition can cause you to feel embarrassed by your skin’s appearance.
-Luckily, with help from your dermatologist, you can manage your rosacea and control the way you look.
-Find out more about managing rosacea with your cosmetic dermatologist, Dr. Jacqueline Silkey at Silkey Skin MD in Kaysville, UT.
+Luckily, with help from Dr. Silkey, you can manage your rosacea and control the way you look.
+Find out more about managing rosacea with Dr. Jacqueline Silkey at Silkey Skin MD in Kaysville, UT.

 What is rosacea?